 The Summer Bridge program at Bakersfield College was renamed Bridge to BC as it has expanded beyond its original scope as a summer initiative.
-The program has expanded to our satellite campus in Delano to accommodate students in rural communities, and now offers courses during the winter break to accommodate first-time students who enroll in the spring term as well as courses tailored towards returning students.
+The program has expanded to our satellite campus in Delano to accommodate students in rural communities and now offers both courses during the winter break to accommodate first-time students who enroll in the spring term and courses tailored towards returning students.

-Despite the pandemic, student enrollment in Bridge to BC courses scaled up significantly since 2016, increasing from just 333 in 2016 to 1973 in 2021. (citation?)
+Despite the pandemic, student enrollment in Bridge to BC courses scaled up significantly since 2018, increasing from just 1284 in 2018 to 1973 in 2021 (See "BC Work Plan" pp 15).
 This increase was possible because the program shifted to an online format in order to continue supporting new students and as a result of its collaboration with Financial Aid to provide student participants with Chromebooks using HERF funds.

-As a result of the shift to online learning necessitated by the pandemic, the Bridge to BC program saw a need to better prepare students for the unique demands of online coursework and responded by offering a new course, EDUC B55 Success in Online Learning.
-The course is recommended for all first-time students and required for students on academic probation and explores online learning expectations, resources, and strategies for success.
+As a result of this shift to online learning, the Bridge to BC program saw a need to better prepare students for the unique demands of online coursework and responded by offering a new course, EDUC B55: Success in Online Learning, which explores online learning expectations, resources, and strategies for success.
+The course is recommended for all first-time students and required for students on academic probation.
 Initially, just three sections of the course were offered in the fall 2020 term, and, a year later, 14 sections were offered in the fall 2021 term.
 (See "Bridge to BC (ACDV B55)" PowerPoint)

-Institutional research reveals that students who participated in Bridge to BC between 2014 and 2019 (more recent data?) were significantly more likely to reach critical momentum points, illustrating the continued impact of Bridge to BC on student success.
-Students who completed Summer Bridge between 2014 and 2019 attempted significantly more college-level units during their first term and first year.
+Institutional research reveals that students who participated in Bridge to BC were significantly more likely to reach critical momentum points, illustrating the continued impact of Bridge to BC on student success.
+Students who completed Summer Bridge between 2016 and 2021 attempted significantly more college-level units during their first term and first year.
 Additionally, they were 3.17 times more likely to enroll in college-level English and 2.39 times more likely to enroll in college-level math.
 They were 1.90 times more likely to attempt 30 or more college-level units, 1.70 times more likely to successfully pass 30 or more college-level units, 1.60 times more likely to persist to spring term, and 1.48 times more likely to persist until the next fall term.
 (See "Bridge to BC (ACDV B55)" PowerPoint)